Diabetes and chemotherapy

 It is important that you have good nutrition.
 Your doctor can prescribe you meals in a drink.
 They are rich in calories and you can sip them through the day.
 There are many different brands including Complan, Fresubin, and Build Up.

-Diabetes can affect your body's ability to fight infection so you might be at a slightly higher risk of having an infection.
-You will need to look out for signs of infection, such as a high temperature, and contact your doctor or cancer centre immediately.
+Diabetes can affect your body's ability to fight infection.
+So you might be at a slightly higher risk of having an infection.
+Look out for signs of infection, such as a high temperature.
+Contact your advice line immediately if you are worried.

 Steroid induced diabetes